70lty/Be-a-good-friend/README.md

 <h3 align="center">Open source tool</h3>

-- 🔭 Use setup and BeAGoodFriend
+- 🔭 Use setup and SalatReminder.bat
 - 🔋​ **Change your location in the code ! !!**
 - 🔋​ **Automatic launch on Windows startup !!!**